AGE RELATED MACULAR DEGENERATION

-Age-related macular degeneration (AMD or ARMD) is the most common cause of vision loss in those aged over 50 years.
-AMD is a condition in which the central part of retina, called Macula, gets damaged.
-This affects your central vision which is needed for reading, writing, driving, recognising people’s faces and doing other fine tasks.
+Age-Related Macular Degeneration (AMD or ARMD) is the most common cause of vision loss in those aged over 50 years.
+AMD is a condition in which the central part of the retina, called Macula, gets damaged.
+This affects your central vision which is needed for reading, writing, driving, recognizing people’s faces, and doing other fine tasks.
 It causes a gradual loss of central vision.
 There are two main types of AMD – ‘wet’ and ‘dry’.
 ‘Wet’ AMD is most severe but more treatable.
 Visual loss caused by AMD cannot normally be reversed, hence early Diagnosis and Treatment is very important.

 This is the most common form in which the Cells of the Central part of Retina start to thin out and degenerate.
 Typically, dry AMD is a very gradual process as the number of cells affected increases.

 Wet AMD may also be called neovascular or exudative AMD.
 It is likely to cause severe visual loss over quite a short time.
 New blood vessels grow up into the Retina and often leak blood and fluids in the Retinal layers resulting is swelling and distortion of the Retina.
 This impairs the functioning of the retina resulting in loss of vision.

 WHAT ARE THE RISK FACTORS FOR ARMD

 WHAT ARE THE SYMPTOMS OF AGE-RELATED MACULAR DEGENERATION?

 The main early symptom is a Distorted vision, in which a grid of straight lines appears wavy and parts of the grid may appear blank.
 A ‘blind spot’ then develops in the middle of your visual field.
 This tends to become larger over time as more and more rods and cones degenerate in the macula.
 Words in a book or newspaper may become blurred.
 Colours appear less bright.
 You may have difficulty in recognizing faces.